Amazon job posts hint at global ambitions for same-day delivery

 An Amazon spokesman declined to comment.

-Amazon offers same-day delivery in just over a dozen U.S. cities, charging $5.99 for members of its Prime program while non-members pay $8.99.
+Amazon offers same-day delivery in just over a dozen U.S. cities, charging $5.99 (£3.81) for members of its Prime programme while non-members pay $8.99.
 In October, the company launched a same-day delivery service in the United Kingdom with newspaper delivery company Connect Group PLC.

 A senior product manager role advertised on Tuesday called for a candidate to shape the future of same-day delivery and "drive large worldwide projects with huge customer-facing and financial impact."